awjlogan/emon32-fw/README.md

-# _emon32_ Firmware
+# _emon32-Pi2_ Firmware

-This describes the firmware provided for the _emon32_.
+This describes the firmware provided for the _emon32_ energy monitoring platform.
 The software is intended to be modular, and easily portable to other microcontrollers and implementations.

 ## emonLibCM Comparison